stanogustafik/SHMU-Alerts/README.md

 # SHMU-Alerts
-Custom component for Home assistant which shows weather warning data from shmu.sk
+Custom component for Home assistant which shows weather alerts from shmu.sk